websavers/WordPress-Safer-Cookies/safer-cookies/readme.txt

 Use this plugin if you have a static IP.
 If you have a dynamic IP address and it changes often you will get logged out frequently.

+WARNING: If you have a frequently changing dynamic IP or use a VPN or Proxy service, please don't install this.
+You'll be logged out of WP constantly.

 A bit more info can be obtained from the [Safer Cookies homepage](http://w-shadow.com/blog/2008/07/12/safer-cookies-plugin-for-wordpress/ "Safer Cookies homepage")

 == Installation ==